 Great to be back

-While our experience with the Vocaleye descriptive service wasn’t perfect, it did provide the opportunity for my husband and I to attend a theatre performance and each be focused on enjoying it.
+While Robert and my experience with the Vocaleye descriptive service wasn’t perfect, it did provide the opportunity for my husband and I to attend a theatre performance and each be focused on enjoying it.
 Best of all, we walked out of that theatre smiling and full of discussion points we could hardly wait to share with each other.